Hollywood Squares: 1998–2004

 After Goldberg's departure, at first, the show did not feature a traditional permanent center square.
 Instead, a new celebrity was in the center square each week.
 Ellen DeGeneres, Alec Baldwin and Simon Cowell were among those who played center square, as well as Peter Marshall, who appeared during a special theme week in 2002.
 Martin Mull was eventually chosen as the permanent center square for the 2003–2004 season (though some guests continued to appear as center square during a few theme weeks of that season).

 For most of the first five seasons of this Hollywood Squares series, the first and second games were worth $1,000 to the winner.
 The third game was worth $2,000, and every subsequent game until time ran out was worth $4,000.
 If a contestant did not win anything in the main game, $500 was given to them as a consolation prize.
 In the early episodes of the first season, contestants only played for half the money; $500 was won for each of the first two games, with $1,000 for the third and $2,000 for all subsequent games, and $250 was given as a consolation prize for failing to win a game.
-The consolation prize amount also was used for each contestant's square if time ran out during a game and was counted towards their cash total to determine the day's champion.
+The consolation prize amount was also used for each contestant's square if time ran out during a game and was counted towards their cash total to determine the day's champion.

 The tiebreaker was the same as the previous versions except that the contestant who had won the most games, most squares overall, or won the last game played (whichever came first) had the option to play the question or pass it to their opponent, with a miss by either contestant giving their opponent the win by default.

 For the first season of this Hollywood Squares series, two new contestants competed on each episode.
 A coin toss determined who would begin the first game during this time.
 Beginning in the second season, the returning champion rule was reinstated; a contestant could stay on for a maximum of five days.
 With this change, the incoming challenger began the first game of a match.
 The show ended on June 4, 2004.